Student Testing Resources

 CA Assessment of Student Performance and Progress (CAASPP) System

-On January 1, 2014, the California Assessment of Student Performance and Progress (CAASPP) System was established.
-The CAASPP System replaced the Standardized Testing and Reporting (STAR) system.
-The state's new assessment system represents the next step in California's plan to provide high-quality teaching and learning in every school.
+The California Assessment of Student Performance and Progress (CAASPP) System was established on January 1, 2014, replacing the Standardized Testing and Reporting (STAR) system.
+The new assessment system represents the next step in California's plan to provide high-quality teaching and learning in every school.
 The assessments are designed to determine whether students are on track to be ready for college or a career when they graduate from high school.
 Test results help identify gaps in knowledge so students can receive the support they need to succeed.

 - Smarter Balanced summative English language arts and mathematics assessments for students in grades 3–8 and 11